JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-08-27-featureflagsarchitecture.md

 Notice how you must provide an explicit value for every feature toggle!
 This is because you never want to accidentally (=implicitly) ship an unfinished feature to users.

 Finally, this makes it very easy to check what features are on or off in any given app release.
-And since all of this is just Kotlin code, it can even be used to generate a release report with what feature toggles exist and their value.
+And since all of this is just Kotlin code, it's easy to write a script to generate a release report with what feature toggles exist and their value.

 > The `StoreFeatureFlagProvider` defines for every `Feature` whether it is on or off in the release build